apache/doris/docs/en/administrator-guide/operation/disk-capacity.md

 ## Glossary

-* FE：Doris Frontend Node.
+* FE: Doris Frontend Node.
 Responsible for metadata management and request access.
-* BE：Doris Backend Node.
+* BE: Doris Backend Node.
 Responsible for query execution and data storage.
-* Data Dir：Data directory, each data directory specified in the `storage_root_path` of the BE configuration file `be.conf`.
+* Data Dir: Data directory, each data directory specified in the `storage_root_path` of the BE configuration file `be.conf`.
 Usually a data directory corresponds to a disk, so the following **disk** also refers to a data directory.

 ## Basic Principles